 The Peabody Institute of the Johns Hopkins University values diversity and inclusion.
 We are committed to a climate of mutual respect and civility among members of our community.
 Peabody recognizes that disability is an aspect of diversity.
 Our goal is to create learning environments that are usable, equitable, inclusive, and welcoming.

 Diversity is one of the five strategic pillars of the Breakthrough Plan at Peabody, and our focus in this area is beginning to effect change.
-We begin the 2018-19 academic year with the most diverse faculty in Peabody’s history, with nearly 13 percent of the faculty being underrepresented minorities, up from 7 percent only last year.
-Likewise, our incoming Conservatory class represents a 29 percent increase in underrepresented minority students from three years ago.
+The 2019-20 academic year sees the most diverse faculty in Peabody’s history, with eleven percent of the faculty being underrepresented minorities, up from seven percent in 2017.
+Likewise, our incoming Conservatory class represents a 36 percent increase in underrepresented minority students from three years ago.
 Read more about diversity initiatives at Peabody below, and get the most recent news in updates to the Breakthrough Plan.

 I write to you today on a topic of central importance to Peabody and its long-term objectives, specifically to provide an update on various initiatives related to diversity and inclusion that have been in the works and are now moving forward.